 Pro tip: In addition to foam rolling, an epsom salt bath is a cheap and effective treatment for sore muscles.
 Epsom salt is made from magnesium and sulfate.
 Magnesium is known to increase relaxation and reduce inflammation.

 Music can be a powerful tool to help you get through a tough training run or race.
 Choose songs with a driving beat to match your cadence or ones that energize and uplift you for a final push in the end.
 Be on the lookout for an Ele’s Race playlist to get you hyped for race day!

 Pro tip: Find your “Power Song,” the one song that never fails to make you smile or run faster and save it toward the end of your playlist.
 Queue that song to play in the last mile of your race.
 It is guaranteed to give you a second wind to the finish!

 Completing 3.1 miles is a triumph, whether you finish first or last.
 Your primary goal for your first 5K is to finish.
 Use that first finish time as your baseline for future 5Ks (because believe us, there will be more!).
 And remember, you not only had the courage to start, you also had the courage to finish.
 That is something to celebrate!

-Pro tip: Wear your medal.
-Take a photo with your medal.
-Post about it on social media!
+Pro tip: Take a photo and post about it on social media!
 It’s okay to be proud of something you have worked hard for.
 You never know who you are inspiring in the process!